 - Infrastructure resilience and adaptability to new threats

-- Continuous secure end-to-end systems
+- Continuous' secure end-to-end systems

 - Secure cloud solutions

 - Secure edge/fog computing

 - Secure wireless and wired networks

 - Low-power wide area networks

 - 5G-related aspects of softwarisation, SDN and security of professional communications

-- Artificial Intelligence for networks and components autonomy, network behaviour and selfadaptivity
+- Artificial Intelligence for networks and components autonomy, network behaviour and self-adaptivity

-When looking at IoT technology, the global market is dominated by US companies like Apple, Amazon, Microsoft or Google.
-These companies operate worldwide and provide cloud computing platforms and data centres in many countries close to their customers.
+When looking at IoT technology, the worldwide market is dominated by US companies like Apple, Amazon, Microsoft or Google.
+These companies act worldwide and provide cloud computing platforms and data centers in many countries close to their customers.
 Wireless technology on the other hand is traditionally strong in Europe, originating from the success of the GSM technology up to ongoing development for 5G systems.
-Europe has several renowned, internationally operating mobile network equipment suppliers.
+Europe has several renowned, internationally acting mobile network equipment suppliers.
 However, recently competition from Chinese companies in this field has significantly increased.

-From an industrial point of view, European companies possess huge potential in the IoT market through the leadership in embedded systems and semiconductors, particularly in the automotive industry.
+From an industrial point of view, European companies possess a huge potential in the IoT market through the leadership in embedded systems and semiconductors, particularly in automotive industry.
 When utilising this advantage, European industry has a strong chance to increase market shares for secure connectivity and infrastructure.

 Expected achievements are secure, safe and trustable connected products and infrastructure that customers can rely on.
-This will be achieved with certified products according to a comprehensive security standard consisting of elements from the high priority R&D&I areas described above.
+This will be achieved with certified products according to a comprehensive security standard consisting of elements from the described high priority R&D&I areas above.

 8.3.4.
-Major Challenge 4: Managing privacy, data protection and human interaction
+Major Challenge 4: Privacy, data protection and human interaction

 More and more Internet-connected devices find their way into homes and businesses.
-According to Gartner there will be 20 billion Internet-connected devices by 2020.
+According to Gartner there will be 20 billion Internetconnected devices by 2020.
 As of today, the IoT already generates a vast amount of information about our activities.
 This data can be used to create unexpected and undesirable influence to people.
 For example, some rental car companies include sensors in vehicles to warn drivers if they drive too recklessly.
-If such kind of data is given to car insurance companies, they may deny insurance to users without transparently providing reasons to users.
-There are many similar examples that make people nervous about the use of big data technology.
+If such kind of data is given to car insurance companies, insurances may deny users without transparently providing \rightarrow